MinhMPA/academic-cv/index.md

 <!--**Late-universe Suppressed Growth of Structure and Early-universe Massive Galaxies**. **Nguyen** and Huterer.
 In prep.
 To be submitted to ApJL.-->

 `2024`
 **A parameter-masked mock data challenge for beyond-2pt galaxy clustering statistics**.
 Beyond-2point Collaboration. <a href="https://arxiv.org/abs/2405.02252">arXiv preprint</a>.
-To be submitted to The Astrophysical Journal Supplement Series.
+Submitted to The Astrophysical Journal Supplement Series. <a href="https://ui.adsabs.harvard.edu/abs/2024arXiv240502252B/abstract">[NASA/ADS]</a>

 `2024`
 **How much information can be extracted from galaxy clustering at the field level?**. **Nguyen**, Schmidt, Tucci, Reinecke, Kosti&#263;. <a href="https://arxiv.org/abs/2403.03220">arXiv preprint</a>.
 Submitted to PRL. <a href="https://ui.adsabs.harvard.edu/abs/2024arXiv240303220N/abstract">[NASA/ADS]</a>